- 1. Long history of Soba Noodles

 And if you like spicy taste you can use Shichimi Tougarashi or seven flavor chili pepper on the table.

 Soba is usually served within 5 minutes in that kind of cheap Soba Shop.

-I was once did part-time in my early twenties at Soba Shop in Tokyo and the shop looked like “The Soba Shop” and was not cheap like a quick stand-up Soba shop.
+I was once worked as a part-timer in my early twenties at Soba Shop in Tokyo and the shop looked like “The Soba Shop” and was not cheap like a quick stand-up Soba shop.

 It was really busy job but it was good I could enjoy Soba for free at lunch.

 But I’ve also learned that eating same food everyday makes me tired of the food even if it is the favorite food.

 This 2016 is ends in 10 days that I might eat Soba this time at the end of the year.